 A brief summary of each challenge is given in the paragraphs that follow, along with some of the lifelong issues of personal development that are woven through each one.
 In Chapters One through Seven you will find expanded descriptions of each one, with discussions, examples, exercises and readings to help you explore each suggestion in action.

 Challenge 1.
 Listen more carefully and responsively.
 Listen first and acknowledge what you hear, even if you don’t agree with it, before expressing your experience or point of view.
 In order to get more of your conversation partner’s attention in tense situations, pay attention first: listen and give a brief restatement of what you have heard (especially feelings) before you express your own needs or position.
-The kind of listening recommended here separates acknowledging from approving or agreeing.
+The kind of listening recommended here separates “text-decoration: underline;”>acknowledging from “text-decoration: underline;”>approving or agreeing.
 Acknowledging another person’s thoughts and feelings does not have to mean that you approve of or agree with that person’s actions or way of experiencing, or that you will do whatever someone asks.

 Some of the deeper levels of this first step include learning to listen to your own heart, and learning to encounter identities and integrities quite different from your own, while still remaining centered in your own sense of self.